 The Ecological Landscape Alliance (ELA) is a nonprofit, member-based organization made up of professionals, businesses, and pro-active community members who believe in using landscape practices that are environmentally safe and beneficial.
 The Conway-ELA partnership provides enrolled Conway students with one-year student memberships in ELA beginning in September.
 ELA reserves spots at ELA summer workshops for Conway students and alums, and Conway students and alums write articles for ELA’s monthly email newsletter.
-Conway exhibits at ELA’s annual conference, and hosts an event for alums the night before the conference.
+Conway exhibits at ELA’s annual conference, and hosts an event for alums the night before the conference (when possible).

 Yestermorrow Design/Build School inspires people to create a better, more sustainable world by providing hands-on education that integrates design and craft as a creative, interactive process.
 The school offers workshops from two days to two weeks, certificate programs, and a college semester program.
 These classes cover topics including natural building, sustainable design, energy efficiency and renewables, ecological landscapes, regenerative design, and many more.
 Yestermorrow’s courses are specifically designed to demystify the designing and building processes using hands-on, experiential learning.
 The Conway-Yestermorrow partnership includes a 25% discount for Conway alums who take two-day to two-week-long Yestermorrow courses, and a 10% discount on longer courses.
 Eligible Yestermorrow programs include workshops such as the five-day Regenerative Farm and Garden Design course or the twelve-day Permaculture Design Certificate.
 Applicants to Conway who have taken the equivalent of a twelve-day course at Yestermorrow can apply for a partial Conway School tuition grant.

 UMass Amherst LARP